berood001/MedMudlet/README.md

 #SimpleTrade (1/19/25)
 ------------------------
-Trade value scripts that will track Under Ocean trading as well as land trading.
+Trade value scripts that will track Under Ocean trading as well as land trading.<br/>

-Install: Use Mudlet Package Manager to Import SimpleTrade.mpackage
+Install: Use Mudlet Package Manager to Import SimpleTrade.mpackage<br/>

-Commands:
+Commands:<br/>
-simpletrade - help file if you forget all else, remember this \n valstart covered - will get values for covered on land posts valstart snail UO - will get values for snail underocean posts valstart covered UO - will get values for UO, but covered wagons UO may not work out valstart - alone does nothing "Thou must be confused." showtp - will open a window that shows values hidetp - hides the window, you can also unlock window and exit
+simpletrade - help file if you forget all else, remember this <br/>
+valstart covered - will get values for covered on land posts<br/>
+valstart snail UO - will get values for snail underocean posts<br/>
+valstart covered UO - will get values for UO, but covered wagons UO may not work out<br/>
+valstart - alone does nothing "Thou must be confused."<br/>
+showtp - will open a window that shows values<br/>
+hidetp - hides the window, you can also unlock window and exit<br/>